jucian0/posts/building-forms-in-reactjs-2.md

 Do you really need a form library to build forms in React?

-Hello friends, today I will continue talking to you about forms, this is the second post about forms, and I hope that this post helps you to learn something.
-In the last post I showed to you an example of controlled form implementation, and today I want to show you another example focused on performance, we will develop a debounced form.
+Hello friends, today I will continue my post on forms.
+This is the second post on the subject and I hope that it teaches you something new.
+In the last post I showed to you an example of controlled form implementation, and today I want to show you another example focused on performance as we develop a debounced form.

-If you are interested in the last post you can read [here](https://dev.to/jucian0/reactjs-building-forms-236m)
+If you are interested in the last post, you can read it [here](https://dev.to/jucian0/reactjs-building-forms-236m)

-Controlled forms are the most popular form implementation and we can find it in many libraries, one example is Formik, however controlled form is not the only way that you can build forms with React, you can use an uncontrolled form, or debounced form, let's see a brief explanation about it:
+Controlled forms are the most popular form implementation and we can find it in many libraries, one example is Formik, however controlled form is not the only way that you can build forms with React, you can use an uncontrolled form, or debounced form.
+Here's a brief explanation about it:

-- Controlled form - controlled forms mean that every time that an input event happens the component that this state belongs will be rendered again.
+- Controlled form - controlled forms mean that every time an input event happens, the component that this state belongs will be rendered again.
 - Uncontrolled form - when we use uncontrolled forms we don't have any state to keep the input value, and we just take the input value when we want to use it.
-- Debounced form - debounced forms mix controlled and uncontrolled approach, it's necessary to use a state to keep the input value, but this value is changed only after the last input event happens.
+- Debounced form - debounced forms mix controlled and uncontrolled approaches.
+It's necessary to use a state to keep the input value, but this value is changed only after the last input event happens.

 > Debounce function forces a function to wait a certain amount of time before running again.
 The function is built to limit the number of times a function is called.